 at the end of the day, when all is said and done: Concluding paragraphs are rarely improved by this kind of preamble, which when spoken usually signifies that the speaker is trying to think of what to say next.

 nonplussed: It’s not clear why this is sometimes used to mean unbothered (perhaps a similarity with ‘unfussed’), but it means the opposite: puzzled or distracted.

 bemused: Often used as a synonym for amused, bemused means bewildered.
-It may border on pedantry, but using an unambiguous word will prevent bemusement on the part of the reader.
+Keeping to a word’s primary and original meaning helps prevent bemusement on the part of the reader.

 enormity: The word wanted is almost without exception ‘enormousness.’
 Enormity has to do with being counter to the norm and implies great evil, not great size.
 Again, as the other word already exists and has no other meaning, there is no need to substitute this ambiguous and questionable one.

 transpire: As Bierce pointed out a century ago, transpire means for something to breathe through or come to light, not simply occur.
 It seems to be used exclusively to sound erudite, but misuse of such a word can have the opposite effect.

 systemic/systematic: Frequently substituted for one another, the former means something related to or pervading a system; The latter means something accomplished using a system.
 A disease may be systemic, but a doctor diagnoses it systematically.